Jaroslav Hašek: Life

+In February 1909, he was appointed editor of Svět zvířat (The Animal World), a popular bi-weekly magazine that focused on animals and animal breeding.
+Hašek's engagement with the magazine was only the second time in his life that he had been permanently employed, and now he kept the job longer than he had at Banka Slavia, probably around 20 months.

+Obtaining permanent employment at The Animal World was instrumental in overcoming Jarmila Mayerová's parents' resistance to her marrying Hašek, and the wedding took place on 23 May 1910.
+In October 1910, Hašek was dismissed as editor of "The Animal World" and in November, he and his wife set up his own dog trading business named "Cynological Institute", an undertaking that failed after a few months.
+After a year of marriage, Jarmila returned to her parents after Hašek was detained after trying to feign his own death.
+According to other sources, however, this was a serious attempt at suicide, motivated by the understanding that he was unable to live a marital life.
+After this attempt, he was briefly hospitalized in a psychiatric hospital.

-From 1911 he contributed to the Czech Word, then to the Torch, Humorist Letters, Nettle, Cartoons, and for some time led the Institute of Cynology, which inspired his later book My Dog Shop.
+From 1911, he contributed to the Czech Word, then to the Torch, Humorist Letters, Nettle, Cartoons, and for some time led the Institute of Cynology, which inspired his later book My Dog Shop.

-In 1911 he founded The Party of Moderate Progress Within the Bounds of the Law.
+In 1911, he founded The Party of Moderate Progress Within the Bounds of the Law.
 He founded it with his friends in the Vinohrady pub called U zlatého litru (The Golden Liter) to parody the political life of that time.
 He also wrote the satirical work Political and Social History of the Party of Mild Progress within the limits of the law, but it was not published in book form until 1963.

 During this period, together with František Langer, Emil Artur Longen and Egon Erwin Kisch he co-authored a number of cabaret performances, where he was also the main performer.